On this page:

 Note: This is necessary because other institutions have received an audit finding for failure to review and certify financial information that was submitted on technical reports, whether the information was accurate or not.

-If equipment is purchased by the grant or loaned to the University in order to conduct the research, WSU must submit the sponsor’s form to report on the status of the equipment (description, value, location, retained or returned at the end of the project).
+If the equipment is purchased by the grant or loaned to the University in order to conduct the research, WSU must submit the sponsor’s form to report on the status of the equipment (description, value, location, retained or returned at the end of the project).
 The award document will determine the frequency that this report must be submitted (i.e. annually, or at the end of the project).

-At the end of the research project WSU may be required to submit the sponsor’s form to report to the sponsor if there are inventions or patents that are a result of the research.
+At the end of the research project Wright State University may be required to submit the sponsor’s form to report to the sponsor if there are inventions or patents that are a result of the research.
 All inventions must be reported, regardless of whether they are patentable.
 In addition to tangible products, other examples of inventions include new software, new reagents, new uses for existing reagents, new cell lines, and new animal models.
 If, as PI, you believe you may have created something commercializable, such as an invention for patenting purposes, useful software, or research materials that you envision sharing with others (either for free or for a fee), please contact the Office of Technology Transfer.